Skip to content

 content: string

-The content to be generated for the slide.
+The content that will be used for the slide.

-The URL of a custom image to be used for the slide.
+Array of image specifications for the slide.
+Example:

 See the available layout options in the Layouts section and sample body below for further reference about the contents of each key.